exercism/v3/docs/maintainers/faq.md

 ## What is the role of maintainers in the v3 transition?

-The key role for maintainers is in maintaining their tracks.
+The key role for maintainers is in designing and managing their tracks.
 We don't expect maintainers to do all the work of creating everything.
 We want to crowd-source work as much as possible.
-Maintainers are there to help guide, design and review, and do some of the actual exercise creation (but not all).
+Maintainers' key role is in working out how their track can best teach a student, and designing and reviewing exercises exercises.
+We hope that maintainers will also enjoy creating some of the actual exercise themselves, but the load of this should be spread amongst the wider community.

 For more information, see the [maintainers README][maintainers].